fmatter/lingdocs/docs/usage.md

 entities from your dataset via the \"Tools\" menu. `pylingdocs-gui` does not have a database-editor connection yet.

+[^1]: You don\'t need any of the server stuff, though.
+Just get
+    comfortable using the command line.

 ### Preview

 Since creating the database feeding a CLLD app or compiling LaTeX